dpellegr/PolyGear/README.md

 ### Why does the bottom face of my bevel gear lie at negative z?

-This is because the end faces of the teeth of the bevel gears are constructed by projecting the end faces of the teeth of a spur gear (which are planar) on the spherical suface centered at the cone vertex and passing by the reference circle.
+This is because the end faces of the teeth of the bevel gears are constructed by folding the end faces of the teeth of a spur gear (which are planar) on the spherical suface centered at the cone vertex and passing by the reference circle.

 <img src="https://raw.githubusercontent.com/dpellegr/PolyGear/master/imgs/bevels_sphere.svg" height="300">

 In the figure above the end-faces of the teeth of the corresponding spur gear are marked in blue.
 Their projection on the spherical surface is marked in red, as well as the resulting bevel gear.
+Note that the figure above shows a *projection* and not the actual *folding* which the library uses to preserve the length of the teeth.

 This kind of construction allows the tooth sides of two meshing gears (with the same `w`) to be fully in contact, whithout having their ends sticking outside of each other, while still defining the positioning of the gear by means of the bottom face reference circle.

+In case you need it, you can quickly compute the distance between the reference circle and the bottom face with the helper function `bevel_gear_z_offset()`.

 ### I still have difficulties using the library, any further advice?